google/swiftshader/README.md

 \
   For building the Vulkan ICD library, use [Visual Studio 2019](https://visualstudio.microsoft.com/vs/community/) to open the project folder and wait for it to run CMake.
 Open the [CMake Targets View](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=vs-2019#ide-integration) in the Solution Explorer and select the vk_swiftshader project to [build](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=vs-2019#building-cmake-projects) it.

-  There is also a legacy [SwiftShader.sln](SwiftShader.sln) file for Visual Studio 2017 for building OpenGL ES and Direct3D libraries.
-Output DLLs will be placed in the _out_ subfolder.
-Sample executables such as _OGLES3ColourGrading_ can be found under the Tests solution folder and can be run from the IDE.

 * **CMake**

   [Install CMake](https://cmake.org/download/) for Linux, Mac OS X, or Windows and use either [the IDE](https://cmake.org/runningcmake/) or run the following terminal commands: